vuw-research-computing/raapoi-docs/docs/new_mod.md

 ## Toolchain "silo" table

-Toolchains currently on Rāpoi as of May 2022.
+Toolchains currently on Rāpoi as of April 2024.

 Toolchain  | Compiler   | MPI           |
 :---------:|:----------:|:--------------: